 Current symptoms/onset date/change of behaviors and symptoms over time and progression

 Health history to include any and all visits to the vet, as past incidents may shed light on new issues.

 Daily diet includes brands used, frequency provided, ration amounts, and the last known intake/output (bring a fecal sample in a Ziploc bag to keep moist so they can see most current output).

 Where in the home is it maintained, what type of habitat do you use, and details about the habitat (litter, bedding, the frequency it is cleaned, and if products are used).

 Do you have any details that may help shed light on the situation?

 Prairie dogs in the wild only live about five to six years at maximum.
 Captive prairie dogs have been known to live into their teens, with some reaching 15+ years with best practices found on the weloveprairiedogs.com website when coupled with individualized consultation.

-Each person's prairie dog's living situation can vary markedly from home to home.
+Each person's prairie dog's living situation can vary significantly from home to home.
 There are numerous variables to consider, so please consider contacting us for individualized consultation to help assess your prairie dog's needs case-by-case.
 Just as no two people are alike, no two animals are the same, and they deserve respect uniquely to meet each one's needs for a long life.

 Again, if you need help finding a veterinarian, please submit your request through the contact page.
 If you're looking for a free consultation for best practices for your pet or have questions on what's here, you're also welcome to reach out to Gena Seaberg directly at email@example.com or if you're having an emergency, reach out by phone at 425.870.1729.